Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it means to meet a standard or requirement.
-The phrase is figurative, as "grade" refers to a level of quality or achievement, not a literal academic grade.
+The idiom is figurative, as "grade" refers to a level of quality or achievement, not a literal academic grade.

 Origin: